-DespiteNotwithstandingDespite any other provision of this regulation, any point source, the construction of, which is commenced after the date of enactment date of the CWA and which is so constructed as to meet the applicable federal "standard of performance" as defined in Section 306 of the CWA mustshallmust not be subject to any more stringent federal "standard of performance" during a ten-year period beginning on the date the construction is completed of completion of such construction or during the period of depreciation or amortization period of the such the facility for the purposes of Section 167 or 169 (or both) of the Internal Revenue Code of 1954, whichever period ends first (26 U.S.C.
+Notwithstanding any other provision of this regulation, any point source, the construction of which is commenced after the date of enactment of the CWA and which is so constructed as to meet the applicable federal "standard of performance" as defined in Section 306 of CWA shall not be subject to any more stringent federal "standard of performance" during a ten-year period beginning on the date of completion of such construction or during the period of depreciation or amortization of such facility for the purposes of Section 167 or 169 (or both) of the Internal Revenue Code of 1954, whichever period ends first (26 U.S.C.
 167 and 169).

-of 1954, wh ichever period ends first (26 U.S.C. .
-167 and 169).
-(Sou arce: Amended at 47 Ill.
-Reg. , effective) Section 502 2.304 Issuance and Conditions a) issuance, conditions and modific the same manner as those provis underpursuant tounder 35 Ill.
-Ad Code 309: Subpart A will shall apply to the cation of NPDES permits under this Chapter in ions apply to NPDES permits issued dm.
+Section 502.304 Issuance and Conditions

+- a) The provisions of 35 Ill.
+Adm.
+Code 309: Subpart A shall apply to the issuance, conditions and modification of NPDES permits under this Chapter in the same manner as those provisions apply to NPDES permits issued pursuant to 35 Ill.
+Adm.
 Code 309.
+Specific provisions applicable to CAFOs seeking coverage under NPDES general permits are found in Section 502.310. - b) In addition to specific conditions authorized under this Part, the Agency may impose such conditions in any permit issued pursuant to this Part as may be necessary to accomplish the purposes of the Act or Board regulations.

+(Source: Amended at 38 III.
+Reg.
+17687, effective August 11, 2014)

-Specific provisions applicable to NPDES general permits are found in Section b) impose such conditions in any po s authorized under this Part, the Agency may ermit issued under this Part as the purposes of the Act or Board regulations.
-(Sou arce: Amended at 47 Ill.
-Reg. , effective) Section 502 2.305 Agency Criteria a) procedures which stateset forths facilities subject to this chapter. y Board regulations, the Agency may adopt tate criteria for the design and maintenance of These procedures mustshallmust be revised from gineering judgment and advances in the state of b) Agency adopts adopted by the Agency making substantive changes in any criteria the gencyadopts, the Agency mustshallmust publish a es in the Environmental Register and, at the reculated agricultural periodical. c) ria the Agency mustshallmust comply with the ninistrative Procedure Act, [5 ILCS 100 et seq](III.01 et seq).
-(Sou arce: Amended at 47 Ill.
-Reg. , effective)
+Section 502.305 Agency Criteria

+- a) Unless otherwise provided for by Board regulations, the Agency may adopt procedures which set forth criteria for the design and maintenance of facilities subject to this chapter.
+These procedures shall be revised from time to time to reflect current engineering judgment and advances in the state of the art. - b) Before adopting new criteria or making substantive changes in any criteria adopted by the Agency, the Agency shall publish a summary of the

+- proposed changes in the Environmental Register and, at the Agency's expense, in a widely circulated agricultural periodical. - c) In adopting new or revised criteria the Agency shall comply with the requirements of the Illinois Administrative Procedure Act, (Ill.
+Rev. Stat.
+1981, ch.
+127, par.
+1001 et seq).